armadaproject/armada/design/jobservice/job-service.md

 # Armada Job Service

+## Depracation Warning

+The Job Service is being depracated in favor of the new Query API as of May 2024.
+Users are encouraged to use the new API, and this component will be removed from future versions of Armada.

 ## Problem Description
 Armada’s API is event driven, preventing it from integrating with tools, such as Apache Airflow, written with the expectation that it can easily fetch status of a running job.
 It is not scalable to have Airflow subscribe to the event stream to observe status, so we must implement a caching layer which will expose a friendlier API for individual job querying.